dmcwee/labs/README.md

 ```

 ## Project TODOs
-- [ ] Add a Gateway so only the WAP has a Publicly accessible IP and all VMs can be directly RDP'ed to
+- [X] Add a Gateway so only the WAP has a Publicly accessible IP and all VMs can be directly RDP'ed to
-- [ ] Include automatic download of the AAD Connect application to the AD server
+- [X] Include automatic download of the AAD Connect application to the AD server
-- [ ] Fix the AD server DSC so AD folder and files will be located on non-cached disk
+- [ ] *Fix the AD server DSC so AD folder and files will be located on non-cached disk - Removed due to non-production lab setup*
-- [ ] Update Active Directory DSC to use the latest version
+- [X] Update Active Directory DSC to use the latest version
+- [ ] Add a Windows 10 Admin Workstation